Aswan High Dam

 Aswan High Dam information

-Egypt's modern example of construction on a monumental scale, the controversial Aswan High Dam contains 18 times the amount of material used in the Great Pyramid of Khufu and created Lake Nasser, the world's largest artificial lake.
+Egypt's modern example of construction on a monumental scale, the controversial Aswan High Dam contains 18 times the amount of material used in the Great Pyramid of Khufu and it created Lake Nasser, the world's largest artificial lake.

 From the 1940s, it was clear that the old Aswan Dam, which only regulated the flow of water, was not big enough to counter the unpredictable annual flooding of the Nile.
 In 1952, when Gamal Abdel Nasser came to power, plans were drawn up for a new dam, 6km south of the old one, but from the start there were political and engineering difficulties.
 In 1956, after the World Bank refused the promised loan for the project, Nasser ordered the nationalisation of the Suez Canal, which sparked the Suez Crisis in which France, the UK and Israel invaded the canal region.
 But Nasser got his way and also won additional funding and expertise from the Soviet Union.
-Work started in 1960 and was finally completed in 1971.
+Work on the dam started in 1960 and was finally completed in 1971.

 The dam has brought great benefits to Egypt's farmers, increasing cultivable land by at least 30%.
 At the same time, the country's power supply has doubled.
 But there are downsides.
 The dam has stopped the flow of silt essential to the fertility of the land, and the much higher use of artificial fertilisers has led to increasing salinity of the agricultural areas.
 The ground water tables have risen, too, and are damaging many monuments close to the Nile.
 The now perennially full irrigation canals have led to endemic infection with the bilharzia parasite, until recently a huge public health problem.